tra/spawnling/README.md

 ## Installation

+The name of the gem is "spawn-block" (unfortunately somebody took the name "spawn" before I was able to convert this to a gem).

+### git

-If you want to live on the edge of the master branch,
+If you want to live on the latest master branch, add this to your Gemfile,

-    gem "spawn", :git => 'git://github.com/tra/spawn'
+    gem 'spawn-block', :git => 'git://github.com/tra/spawn'

-in your Gemfile and use bundler to manage it (bundle install, bundle update).
+and use bundler to manage it (bundle install, bundle update).

+### rubygem

+If you'd rather install from the latest gem,

+    gem 'spawn-block', '~>2.0'

+### configure

 Make sure that ActiveRecord reconnects to your database automatically when needed, for instance put